petergramenides/huskydb/README.md

 HuskyDB is:

-- **lightweight:** The current source code has 500 lines of code, which is smaller than any NoSQL database I know. (please let me know if you find one)
+- **lightweight:** HuskyDB was built to maximize efficiency and size.
+Currently, HuskyDB is one of the smallest and fastest NoSQL databases (~800 lines code, ~250ms startup).

 - **document oriented:** Inspired by [TinyDB](https://github.com/msiemens/tinydb), HuskyDB is document oriented and can store any kind of document.
-In addition, we offer document-based support for priority indexing.
+In addition, we offer document-based support for priority indexing and leverage os-level file caching.

 - **easy to use:** HuskyDB is designed to be very simple, efficient, and extendable.
 We made our utility so it is easily integrated with your apps and can be used in education.